worldbank/pacific-observatory/docs/tourism_intro.md

 [IMF Tourism Tracker](https://www.imf.org/en/Countries/ResRep/PIS-Region) provides an estimated visitor during 2020-2021.
 Their method is quoted as below:
 > Chinese visitors to Fiji fell by 73 percent in February relative to a year earlier.
 And Chinese visitors to Palau accounted for 32 percent of total visitors in 2019.
 Multiplying the two percentages yields the percentage point contribution to the change in visitors to Palau from Chinese visitors.
 Adding up the contributions across all source countries yields the total 12-month percent change.

-**Regression Discontinunity in Time (RDiT)** could be especially helpful to detect the treatment effects of the Covid-19.

 ```